 Sukanya has previously worked as a History Teacher in Jorhat and has a Masters Degree in History from the University of Delhi.

 People wearing strong perfumes or with body odour in the metro.

 Aditya is the legal counsel at Outline India.
 He is a litigator practicing before various Courts and tribunals in India on commercial and personal law issues.
 Aditya also advises start-ups and early stage ventures and provides contractual, regulatory and IP solutions.
 He has worked extensively with companies in varied sectors such as pharmaceuticals, medical devices, data collection and analysis, logistics, event management, e-commerce and the media industry.

 He has a Masters degree in Law from Harvard University.

-Kashika is involved in research and development for Outline India’s new tech product (TYM).
+Kashika is involved in research and development for Outline India’s new tech product Track Your Metrics (TYM).
 She is helping with designing the tool along with developing a user manual and further promoting the product.
-She is also assisting the team in NGO visits for initial handholding of the product which involves tool building, baseline/Endline impact assessments of the projects.
-She also conducts secondary research and drafts research proposals along with working on developing partnerships, grants and attending conferences and talks in order to help improvise the current system.
+She is also assisting the team in NGO visits for initial hand-holding of the product which involves tool building, baseline and endline impact assessments of projects.
+She also conducts secondary research and drafts research proposals along with working on developing partnerships, grants and attending conferences in order to help improve the current system.

-Kashika has previously done research internships in Hindustan times and Oval observer foundation respectively.
-She is a recent graduate from O.P Jindal Global University and has done a semester exchange in economic modules from Queen Mary, University of London.
+Kashika has previously done research internships at the Hindustan times and the Oval Observer Foundation respectively.
+She is a recent graduate from OP Jindal Global University and has done a semester exchange in economic modules from Queen Mary, University of London.

 Dimsums and Biryani

-As a design consultant, Tulika handles the visual design for Outline India which could vary from branding collaterals to designing reports, infographic and illustrations for the various platforms.
-Previously, she has worked in print with ELLE India-a lifestyle and fashion magazine, a children’s magazine on Indian culture and a few independent projects.
+As a design consultant, Tulika handles the visual design for Outline India which could vary from branding collaterals to designing reports, info-graphics and illustrations for the various platforms.
+Previously, she has worked in print with ELLE India - a lifestyle and fashion magazine, a children’s magazine on Indian culture and a few independent projects.